awsdocs/amazon-rds-user-guide/doc_source/custom-cev.preparing.md

 + Oracle Database 12c Release 2 \(12\.2\)
 + Oracle Database 12c Release 1 \(12\.1\)

 For example, you can use the April 2021 RU/RUR for Oracle Database 19c, or any valid combination of installation files and patches\.
+For more information on the versions and Regions supported by RDS Custom for Oracle, see [RDS Custom with RDS for Oracle](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RDS_Fea_Regions_DB-eng.Feature.RDSCustom.html#Concepts.RDS_Fea_Regions_DB-eng.Feature.RDSCustom.ora)\.

 **Topics**
 + [Downloading your database installation files and patches from Oracle Software Delivery Cloud](#custom-cev.preparing.download)